-Those variables behave like ordinary variables when used in file-scope.
-They have external linkage (are accessible from other compilation units).
-If you want to access it from a different compilation unit, you have to declare it as extern: extern ALPAKA\STATIC\ACC\MEM\GLOBAL int i; Like ordinary variables, only one definition is allowed (ODR) Failure to do so might lead to linker errors.
+Those variables behave like ordinary variables when used in file-scope, but inside kernels the get() method must be used to access the variable.
+They are declared inline to resolve to a single instance across multiple translation units.
+Like ordinary variables, only one definition is allowed (ODR) Failure to do so might lead to linker errors.